dylanhayes/dylanhayes.github.io/_posts/2026-07-13-Solar-Scout-Camps.md

 ## Following up ##

+By the end of the camp, the group had taken to refering to the setup as "our solar farm|" suggesting my idea had gone from one of Dylan's mad ideas to acceptance.
+Our position at the end of a row, by one of the many access routes ment plenty of passers by stopped to ask about the setup, and I was able to give a quick demo of the system.
 After some inital skeptism, one of my fellow scout leaders is borrowing the small setup for a week long camp where his specific dietary requirements mean he wants to provide his own food.
 However, to build in a little bit of resiliance for those not so sunny days, we have swapped the 40 watt panel for a 100 watt panel, to ensure there's enough power collected even on dull days.